silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/01_getting_started/03_building_the_schema.md

 ### Running the build

+The task that generates the schema code is `dev/graphql/build`.

+`vendor/bin/sake dev/graphql/build`

-The task that generates the schema code is `build-schema`.
-It takes a parameter of `schema`, whose value should be the name of the schema you want to build.
+This task takes an optional `schema` parameter.
+If you only want to generate a specific schema (e.g. generate your custom schema, but not the CMS schema), you should pass in the name of the schema you want to build.

-`$ vendor/bin/sake dev/graphql/build schema=default`
+`vendor/bin/sake dev/graphql/build schema=default`

+[info]
+Most of the time, the name of your custom schema is `default`.
+If you're editing DataObjects that are accessed with GraphQL in the CMS, you may have to build the `admin` schema as well.
+[/info]

 Keep in mind that many of your changes will be in YAML, which also requires a flush.

-`$ vendor/bin/sake dev/graphql/build schema=default flush=1`
+`vendor/bin/sake dev/graphql/build schema=default flush=1`

 [info]
 If you do not provide a `schema` parameter, the task will build all schemas.